When Charleston fell into the hands of the British, under

-make his way to the American Army, was attacked at Morris
+of Militia, in attempting to make his way to the Patriot Army,

-Ford, Salkehatchie, by old Ben John and his gang of Loyalists.
+John and his gang of Loyalists.

 In this encounter the poor fellow lost his life, and a truer

-patriot and braver soldier never fell.
+Patriot and braver soldier never fell.
 He now sleeps at the foot

 of a large pine, on the left hand side of the main road to Barnwell